 If you start a business in France, you may be required to pay corporate tax rather than personal income tax on your profits.
-What are the corporate tax rates in France, anyway?
+But at what rate will you pay corporate tax in France?

-This guide explains which French corporate tax rates apply depending on your business structure and turnover, as well as the conditions for paying corporate tax in France.
+This guide explains which corporate tax rates in France apply depending on your business structure and turnover, as well as the conditions for paying corporate tax in France.
 It includes advice on the following:

 - The corporate tax system in France

 - Corporate tax exemptions and corporate tax credits in France

 - How to file your corporate tax return in France

 - Other types of business tax in France

 - Useful resources